SmallSharpToolsOpenSource/PhotoZoom/README.md

 best that I can do.
 There is a jump due to the status bar which I would prefer to eliminate once I can learn a better approach.
 Once I get some answers on the developer forums or Stackoverflow I may be able to update this code to provide a smoother transition.

+### Quirks

+Something odd about this project is the fact that the NavigationBar does not show by default.
+I have to make it visible with code.
+That does not make sense as it should show by default.
+I need to learn why that is happening and fix it.
+It may simply be a bug with Xcode with the frequence changes to Interface Builder recently and it will work itself out automatically.

 Brennan Stehling
 SmallSharpTools LLC